chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 Properties
 -----------------------------------------------------
-This Chef provisioning driver-specific resource has the following properties:
+This Chef Provisioning driver-specific resource has the following properties:

 .. list-table::
    :widths: 150 450